 Nooks And Crannies In The Car

 Whether you need to clean your car cup holders or your air vents, cotton swabs can be very useful when cleaning your car.
-The inside console can get a little bit tricky to navigate with all those tight space, so recruit a cotton swab if you simply cannot reach something.
+The inside console can get a little bit tricky to navigate with all those tight spaces, so recruit a cotton swab if you simply cannot reach something.

 Hair Dryer Lint

 The back of a hairdryer can get linty pretty quickly.
 Recruiting your cotton swabs to gather that lint and dust off the hairdryer so that it performs better is a great place to start.